Skip to main content

 Land Acknowledgment

-Northwestern is a community of learners situated within a network of historical and contemporary relationships with Native American and Indigenous tribes, communities, parents, students, and alumni.
+Northwestern is a community of learners situated within a network of historical and contemporary relationships with Native American tribes, communities, parents, students, and alumni.
 It is also in close proximity to an urban Native American community in Chicago and near several tribes in the Midwest.
-The Northwestern campus sits on the traditional homelands of the people of the Council of Three Fires—the Ojibwe, Potawatomi, and Odawa—as well as the Menominee, Miami, and Ho-Chunk nations.
-The area was also a site of trade, travel, gathering, and healing for more than a dozen other Native tribes, and the state of Illinois is still home to over 100,000 tribal members.
+The Northwestern campus sits on the traditional homelands of the people of the Council of Three Fires, the Ojibwe, Potawatomi, and Odawa as well as the Menominee, Miami and Ho-Chunk nations.
+It was also a site of trade, travel, gathering and healing for more than a dozen other Native tribes and is still home to over 100,000 tribal members in the state of Illinois.

-It is within Northwestern’s responsibility as an academic institution to disseminate knowledge about Native and Indigenous peoples and the institution’s history with them.
-Consistent with the University’s commitment to diversity and inclusion, Northwestern works towards building relationships with Native American communities through academic pursuits, partnerships, historical recognitions, community service, and enrollment efforts.
+It is within Northwestern's responsibility as an academic institution to disseminate knowledge about Native peoples and the institution's history with them.
+Consistent with the University's commitments, Northwestern works towards building relationships with Native American communities through academic pursuits, partnerships, historical recognitions, community service and enrollment efforts.

-Learn more about land acknowledgments and the land on which Northwestern sits in the pre-TND: The Role of Land Acknowledgments.
+Learn more about land acknowledgments and the land on which Northwestern sits.